lorcan2440/lorcan2440.github.io/content/authors/admin/_index.md

 ---
 title: Lorcan Nicholls
-role: Engineering Graduate
+role: Graduate Engineer
 avatar_filename: avatar.jpg
-bio: An engineering graduate from the University of Cambridge.
-Interested in bioengineering, mechanical engineering, sustainable energy and automation.
+bio: An graduate engineer from the University of Cambridge.
+Interested in interdisciplinary engineering and science, sustainable energy and automation.
 interests:
   - Automation (controls, IoT and ML)
   - Sustainable Energy